dataswift/open-source-developer-portal/app/home/index.md

 ---
 layout: twoColumn
-section: documentation
-type: documentation-introduction
-title:  "What is the HAT and why build on it?"
+title:  "What is the HAT and why Build on It?"
-description: "What is the HAT and why build on it?"
+description: "What is the HAT and why Build on It?"
 ---

 # What is the HAT and why Build on It?